device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 - Choose the vendor \[note that all vendors are user-defined - Device42 does not ship with a list of vendors\].
 - Choose a VRF Group.
 If one is selected, all discovered IPs will be placed in subnets in that VRF Group.
 This is useful if you have duplicate IPs in your internal network.
 - Choose a remote collector to run the job (ensure the chosen remote collector can reach the target network).
+- As of 18.11, Azure Discovery will default to "Discover all subscriptions" to do Tenant Level Discovery.
+When unchecked, you can discovery by Subscription
 - Select the Device Name Format for discovered cloud instances.

 ![](/assets/images/WEB-330_device-name-format-for-Azure-AD.png)